AlonEirew/wikipedia-to-elastic/README.md

 ### Building the index From Source

-**Disclimer:** Processing Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including extraction of relations fields, normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
+**Disclimer:** Processing English Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including extraction of relations fields, normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
-In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results, in case not needed or for a much faster data export into elastic **(5 hours)**, set normalizeFields/extractRelationFields to false in `conf.json`, as shown in "Project Configuration Files".<br />
+In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results.

+In case relation fields norm not needed or relations not needed all together, set normalizeFields/extractRelationFields to false in `conf.json` (as shown in "Project Configuration Files"), for a much faster data export into elastic **(< 5 hours)**.<br />

 You might want to consider using the Docker Image to save that time